 Through our RSE curriculum, children are given plenty of opportunities for reflection.
 They learn to appreciate that each individual is unique and has gifts and talents.
 They are able to develop dignity and a sense of belonging and consider how diversity in society helps us live today.
 Our pupils are able to connect with / value others and experience the awe and wonder of our physical bodies, common humanity as global citizens and incredible planet.

 Equal Opportunities

 This Relationships and Sex Education programme is an entitlement for all pupils.
-Nobody will be excluded because of race, gender, religion or sexual orientation.
+Under the Equalities Act 20210 - as well as the ethos of the School - nobody will be excluded from RSE.